samedog/GVONavish/GVONavish/ReadMe.txt

-﻿This is a translation of GVONavish (Japanese), since it has a little more functionality over GVONavi (route manager) maybe will add notes and other fucntions depending on my needs (for now).
+﻿This is a translation of GVONavish (Japanese) for GAMA server since it has a little more functionality over GVONavi (mostly the route manager) maybe will add notes and other fucntions depending on my needs.

 Site:
 https://github.com/samedog/GVONavish